sambacha/Caret/js/readme.rst

 Module descriptions - core
 ==========================

-This document serves as basic documentation for Caret's AMD modules.
+This document serves as basic documentation for Beacon's AMD modules.
 It's not exhaustive, but it will serve as a starting place for anyone wanting to dive in a little deeper.

-Caret's execution starts in main.js, which mostly serves as bootstrap for the other modules.
+Beacon's execution starts in main.js, which mostly serves as bootstrap for the other modules.
 It also registers command listeners for the UI themes, various window events, and app-level commands like ``app:check-for-updates``.
 After that, we really get down to business.

-In addition to the module folders, which contain their own readme files, there are also folders for the current Ace build (ace) and any external libraries used by Caret, such as the ES6 Promises shim (lib).
+In addition to the module folders, which contain their own readme files, there are also folders for the current Ace build (ace) and any external libraries used by Beacon, such as the ES6 Promises shim (lib).

 aceBindings.js
 --------------

-Takes care of any messiness between Caret and Ace APIs.
+Takes care of any messiness between Beacon and Ace APIs.
 Registers the ``ace:command`` listener, as well as a bunch of Sublime emulation commands.
 Exposes no external methods or data.